All States/Connecticut/Stamford/General Contracting

 Permit Requirements

-Building permits required through Stamford Building Department for structural work, additions, major renovations.
-Electrical and plumbing permits for related work.
-Plan review required for projects over certain thresholds.
-Historic district approvals needed in designated areas.
+Building permits required through Stamford Building Department for structural work, additions, and renovations over $1,000.
+Electrical and plumbing permits required for respective work.
+Historic district projects need additional Historic Preservation Board approval.

 §3